ZaWarud0/OwO/README.md

-# Re OwO
+# Re ZerOwO

-what's happening
+heh get it re zero

 *seriously, what is this, please help, i don't know what's going on with my notifications and labels.*